build-canaries/cctray/versions/cctray-1.md

 ## Introduction

-Various Continuous Integration monitoring / reporting tools exist.
+Various Continuous Integration monitoring/reporting tools exist.
 These tools work by polling Continuous Integration servers for summary information and presenting it appropriately to users.

 If a Continuous Integration server can offer a standard summary format, and a reporting tool can consume the same, then we get interoperability between reporting tools and CI Servers.

-Over the years the _cctray_ format has become the de-facto standard for this purpose.
-Many CI servers implement their own, richer, APIs but also implement the a _cctray_ feed to support various monitoring tools, including CCMenu.
+Over the years the _CCTray_ format has become the de-facto standard for this purpose.
+Many CI servers implement their own, richer, APIs but also implement the _CCTray_ feed to support various monitoring tools, including CCMenu.

 ## Description

-Summary information will be available as a plain XML string retrievable through an http GET request.
+Summary information will be available as a plain XML string retrievable through an HTTP GET request.

 A single `<Projects>` node, the document root, which contains 0 or many `<Project>` nodes.